What is Centralised Finance (CeFi)?

 Just like any other traditional banking or financial institution, centralised financial system also offers an opportunity for a crypto asset holder to earn yield.
 This works like a conventional savings account, where you deposit your assets and generate interest on these.

 However, the interest rates offered on cryptocurrency are significantly higher than what banks offer on cash deposits, especially in the case of stablecoins like USDT.
-To maximise your yield on your digital assets, you may want to consider CeFi, where you can enjoy up to 12% APY on your crypto holdings.
+To maximise your yield on your digital assets, you may want to consider CeFi, where you can enjoy leading interest rates on your crypto holdings.

 By depositing your funds into a CeFi exchange, you’re entrusting management of your assets to them.
 While this can sound daunting, there’s little to worry about, as centralised exchanges aim to protect the privacy and assets of their customers.
 Measures taken can include limiting exposure of private information, encryption to prevent information theft and multiple factors authentication, on top of policy and controls in daily operations.